 The Appropriate IT personnel investigates and propagates updates or fixes.

-The Appropriate IT personnel notifies the HIPAA Security Officer if threat to EPHI.
+The Appropriate IT personnel notifies the HIPAA Security Officer if threat to ePHI.

-[Notify security liaison if incident may involve EPHI]
+[Notify security liaison if incident may involve ePHI]

-]If the security liaison is unavailable,] Notify the HIPAA Security Officer
+[If the security liaison is unavailable,] Notify the HIPAA Security Officer

-It is the responsibility of each security liaison to aggregate and assess the severity of incidents within their Departments involving EPHI and report those incidents, when appropriate, to the HIPAA Security Officer.
+It is the responsibility of each security liaison to aggregate and assess the severity of incidents within their Departments involving ePHI and report those incidents, when appropriate, to the HIPAA Security Officer.

 Incidents that should be reported include, but are not limited to: